-The raw food diet is becoming a hot topic for discussion amongst Alaskan Malamutes owners with some boasting its benefits and others claiming it is unsafe.
+The raw food diet is becoming a hot topic for discussion amongst Alaskan Malamutes owners, with some boasting its benefits and others claiming it is unsafe.
 All this discussion leads back to one important question – can Alaskan Malamutes eat raw meat safely?
-Keep reading to find out and to hear our views on the raw diet!

-The longer answer to this question is a little more complicated.
+The longer answer to this question is a little more complicated, especially when you consider the frequency of feeding.

 Also, as with any meat, keep in mind its origin.
 Raw meat that is intended for human consumption is usually a higher grade than meat that would otherwise be discarded and so may be better for your Malamute.